Four men charged in California with plot to join al Qaeda

-LOS ANGELES (Reuters) - Four men with California ties who are accused of arranging to join up with al Qaeda and Taliban militants for training in Afghanistan have been arrested on U.S. charges of plotting to provide material support to terrorists, the FBI said on Tuesday.
+LOS ANGELES (Reuters) - Four men with California ties accused of making arrangements to join up with al Qaeda and Taliban militants for training in Afghanistan have been arrested on U.S. charges of plotting to provide material support to terrorists, the FBI said.

 A criminal complaint unsealed by federal authorities late on Monday accuses the four men of conspiring to take part in activities they intended as preparation for deadly attacks on Americans overseas, including U.S. military personnel.

-The suspected ringleader, Sohiel Omar Kabir, 34, is accused of recruiting co-defendants Ralph Deleon, 23, and Miguel Alejandro Santana Vidriales, 21, who converted to Islam under his influence.
+The suspected ringleader, Sohiel Omar Kabir, 34, is accused of recruiting co-defendants Ralph Deleon, 23, and Miguel Alejandro Santana Vidriales, 21.
 Those two are in turn alleged to have enlisted a third man, Arifeen David Gojali, 21.

-In conversations relayed or recorded by an unidentified paid FBI informant, Deleon and Santana spoke about traveling to Afghanistan to join Kabir and engage in “violent jihad,” according to the complaint.
+In conversations revealed by an unidentified FBI informant, Deleon and Santana spoke about traveling to Afghanistan to join Kabir and engage in “violent jihad,” or Islamic holy war, according to the complaint.
 It said they described potential targets for attacks including U.S. military bases.

 Together with Gojali, they also made visits to a Los Angeles firing range and a paint ball facility for shooting practice “to prepare for terrorist training oversees,” the FBI said.